Ethics and Integrity

 In My Good Hands: The Allstate Code of Ethics

-Always do the right thing in the right way for the right reason.
-That philosophy is essential to Allstate’s business and to our reputation.
+This philosophy is essential to Allstate’s business and to our reputation.
 It builds trust and strengthens relationships within the company, and among our customers and other stakeholders.
 Every day, we put our values into action through our behaviors, decisions and interactions.

 Training and communication